gemini3d/gemci/README.md

 It's preferable to have PyGemini working before regenerating the reference data.

 1. set environment variable GEMINI_CIROOT to a fresh directory, or erase all the existing files/folders there.
 2. Configure GemCI in a fresh build directory.
-Make Gemini3D autobuild on the latest Gemini3D code by NOT specifying -DGEMINI_ROOT.
+To serve as a CI, Gemini3D is rebuilt each time if change occurs in Gemini3D repo.
+To specify a specific Git branch/commit/tag for Gemini3D, add option below: `-Dgemini3d_tag=my_branch_or_tag_or_commit`

     ```sh
     cmake --preset regen